unsw-cse-comp3900-9900-21T1/capstone-project-9900-f12a-rocket-maven/README.md

 `rm -r .tox` - clean up: removes tox from the backend folder if present

-`tox -e dev` - sets up a Tox python development environment at ../.tox/ (an out-of-tree .tox folder at the same level of this repo's folder, isolated from your main Python installation) and launches the server
+`tox -e dev -r` - sets up a Tox python development environment at ../.tox/ (an out-of-tree .tox folder at the same level of this repo's folder, isolated from your main Python installation)

+### Development

+`tox -e dev` - uses the Tox python development environment to launch the server

 Visit: [http://127.0.0.1:5100/swagger-ui](http://127.0.0.1:5100/swagger-ui)

+### Testing

+`tox -e test`